The Christmas Truce ∙∙

 After Christmas, the war began anew.
 Friends were once again enemies.

 The Father seeks a permanent and eternal truce for all.
-It is His desire that all animosity and warfare cease.
+He desires that all animosity and warfare cease.
 But only His children have laid down their arms.

 REFLECT & PRAY

 The Lord Jesus Christ came to establish permanent peace between people and within people.
-He offered peace, a special peace, personal peace with God.
-The peace of God, His quiet, calm, restful, tranquil character is now accessible for each person who would become His child.
+He offered peace, a special peace, personal peace with the Father.
+The peace of God, His quiet, calm, restful, tranquil character is now accessible for each person who would become a child of the King.

 Father thank You for making peace possible.
 Thank You that for inviting me to lay down my arms and be at peace with You.